FabianLander/fabianlander.github.io/_posts/2025-02-28-Veech-alternative.md

 </div>
 </div>

-Lastly, we can adapt Theorem 3 to the setting of translation surfaces:
+Finally, we can adapt Theorem 3 to the setting of translation surfaces:

 <div class="thm">
 <div class="thm-title">Proposition 8.</div>